-We stress the fact that in the above definition, it is equivalent to require that ${0\neq P_{\star}\in \Q[X_{0},\dots,X_{n}]}$, see Remark \ref{rem2}.
-Otherwise, we say that the series $Q(x,y;t)$ is $\partial_{\star}$-differentially transcendental.
-Since the three variables $x,y$ and $t$ play a different role we might expect the series to be of different nature with respect to the three derivatives.
+Since the three variables $x,y$ and $t$ play a different role, we might expect the series to be of different nature with respect to the three derivatives.
 The main result of this paper, quite unexpected at first sight, shows that it is not the case.
-More precisely, using results of this paper and combining them to partial cases already known, see the discussion in the sequel, we complete the proof of the following main theorem.
+More precisely, using results of this paper and combining them to partial cases already known (see the discussion in the sequel), we complete the proof of the following main theorem.